GraphFM: Graph Factorization Machines for Feature Interaction Modeling: Related Work

 \section{Related Work}

-In this work, we proposed a graph neural network-based approach to modeling feature interactions.
-We design a feature interaction selection mechanism, which can seen as learning the graph structure by viewing the feature interactions as edges between features.
-In this section, we review three lines of research that are relevant to this work: 1) techniques for learning feature interactions, 2) Graph Neural Networks, and 3) graph structure learning methods.
+In this work, we proposed a GNN-based approach for modelling feature interactions.
+We design a feature interaction selection mechanism, which can be seen as learning the graph structure by viewing the feature interactions as edges between features.
+In this section, we review three lines of research that are relevant to this work: 1) techniques for learning feature interactions, 2) GNNs, and 3) graph structure learning methods.